 A defined contribution pension fund goes up and down in value depending on the performance of their investments.
 The value of your pension at retirement is not guaranteed.

 The Coronavirus will have caused your defined contribution pension fund to decrease in value.
-Because the fund doesn’t guarantee you any defined benefits, the Trustee’s will only provide you with a transfer value of the current fund value in the pension scheme.
-If the funds investment have performed badly, then you will receive less.
+Because the fund doesn’t guarantee you any defined benefits, the Trustees will only provide you with a transfer value of the current fund value in the pension scheme.
+If the funds investment has performed badly, then you will receive less.

 So the coronavirus is bad news for defined contribution pension transfer values.